canonical/launchpad-manual/docs/user/how-to/packaging/ppa-package-upload.rst

 .. meta::
-   :description: Guide to uploading packages to a PPA
+   :description: Guide to uploading packages to a PPA.

 .. _upload-a-package-to-a-ppa: